Six chansons pour piano: Structure

 At the time of writing it, Xenakis stated that he was trying to find his cultural roots: "I was trying to find my identity, and my Greek origins suddenly became important to me; the example of Mussorgsky and Bartók warned me that I had to understand and love Greek folk music".
 Therefore, this suite features plenty of Romanian and Greek folk elements.

 The first movement's title alludes to the musk and is a monothematic and simple movement in the Aeolian mode, but it shows the style of a theme and variations; counterpoint is clearly visible throughout the entire movement and the presence of second, fourth and fifth intervals is evident.
 The fourth movement is apparently based on the Greek folksong Three Cretan Monks and has many meter and rhythm changes.
-The sixth movements are a Cretan dance in 2/4 time, with a strong presence of dissonant chords and trills.
+The sixth movement are a Cretan dance in 2/4 time, with a strong presence of dissonant chords and trills.